PetrLivingLife/hat/readme.rst

 Nothing revolutionary in here.
 Though I haven't seen such project/library/framework (that would be actually good and usable).

 For now this is very simple prototype to evolve.
-Idea is to have one place for most/all testing needed in a project.
+Idea is to have most/all (automated) testing needed in a project in one place.

 For any part of the application/system/multiple applications driver(s) can be written and then used in tests.